micheles/papers/PITCHME.md

 +++

 - if reading data is the big issue, consider using a distributed filesystem
+- the performance of NFS was really good for us

 +++

 - I you need to write a lot of data, the single writer architecture scales a lot more than one could expect
+- we saw peak writing speeds of ~ 500 MB/s (30 GB/minute!)

 +++